 This may look more like banana bread than banana cake, but that’s simply because it’s a loaf cake.

-This makes it appear more like banana bread, but have one bite and you’ll know there’s a whole lot more going on here!
+One bite in, and you’ll know there’s a whole lot more going on here.

 - 1/2 cup granulated sugar

 - 1 teaspoon allspice

 - 1 teaspoon salt